A Europe that serves and protects: the Area of Freedom, Security and Justice

 - explain the importance of the principle of mutual recognition for cooperation in Justice and Home Affairs;

-- explain the nature and functioning of European authorities in the field of Justice and Home Affair;
+- explain the nature and functioning of European authorities in the field of Justice and Home Affairs.

 The following achievement levels apply with regard to the course:

-- write a case note to a key CJEU judgment in the field of AFSJ.
+- write a case note to a recent CJEU judgment in the field of AFSJ

 The timetable of this course can be found in uSis.

 - Names of lecturers: Dr. J.J.
 Rijpma